Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Experiments

 which can be computed once $n$ data samples $X = \{x_i\}_{i=1}^n$ are drawn.
 We conduct the simulations for fixed $n$ and varying values of the kernel bandwidth parameter $\epsilon$.
-In computing $\hat{L}^{(\rm SK)}$, the approximate bi-stochastic normalization is by SK iterations till the right-hand-side (r.h.s.) discrepancy in $\infty$-norm is less than a tolerance $\varepsilon_{\rm SK} =$ \texttt{1e-3}.
+In computing $\hat{L}^{(\rm SK)}$, the approximate bi-stochastic normalization is implemented by SK iterations until the right-hand-side (r.h.s.) discrepancy in $\infty$-norm is less than a tolerance $\varepsilon_{\rm SK} =$ \texttt{1e-3}.
+We also simulate 500 replicas of the experiment (by simulating the dataset 500 times) and compute the mean of the two relative errors in \eqref{eq:def-L1-err}.

-The result for one simulation is shown in Figure \ref{fig:Ln-1d-one-run}.
+\paragraph{Results.} The result for one simulation is shown in Figure \ref{fig:Ln-1d-one-run}.
 For the SK iterations used to compute bi-stochastic normalizing factors, the algorithm typically terminates in about 5 iterations (the left plot in the bottom panel), starting from an all-one initialization of the scaling factor.
 In all simulations here, we also observe that the lower-boundedness of empirical scaling factor $\hat{\eta}_i$ by a pre-specified constant $C_{\rm SK} = 0.5$ is always fulfilled throughout the SK iterations.
 The results using a reduced number of SK iterations, equivalently with a larger tolerance $\varepsilon_{\rm SK}$, are shown in the bottom panel.
 For $\hat{L}^{(\rm SK)}$, the approximation of $\hat{L} \rho_X f$ to $\Delta_p f$ appears to hold with furtherly reduced number of iterations.

-We also simulate 500 replicas of the experiment (by drawing the dataset $X$ 500 times) and compute the mean of the two relative errors in \eqref{eq:def-L1-err}, plotted in log-log v.s. $\epsilon$ in Figure \ref{fig:Ln-error-1d}.
+The averaged errors are plotted in log-log v.s. $\epsilon$ in Figure \ref{fig:Ln-error-1d}.
 In the left plot of 2-norm error, when the variance error dominates (at the end of small $\epsilon $) the error shows a scaling of about -0.75, which is consistent with the $\epsilon^{-(d/2+1)/2}$ rate in Theorem \ref{thm:hatLn-2norm} as $d=1$ here.
 At the large $\epsilon$ end when bias error dominates, the 2-norm error shows a scaling about 1.6 which cannot be explained by the theory.
 For the $\infty$-norm relative error, the $O(\epsilon)$ rate of bias error is revealed in the plot.
 Overall, these experimental results support the theory in Section \ref{sec:theory-clean-data}.
 Note that while Theorem \ref{thm:hatLn-2norm} proves the 2-norm consistency only, the $\infty$-norm consistency of $\hat{L}^{(\rm SK)}$ appears to hold as well, and the error is also close to that of $\hat{L}^{(\rm DM)}$.

 As a remark, here we use un-normalized graph Laplacians taking the form as $L_{\rm un}:= D(K)-K$ and $K$ is the graph affinity matrix constructed in different ways.
 One may also consider normalized graph Laplacian as $L_{\rm rw}:= I - D(K)^{-1}K$, the subscript $_{\rm rw}$ standing for `random walk'.
 For exact bi-stochastic normalized affinity matrix $K$, $D(K) = I$, and the two are the same.
 On clean manifold data, we found that using $L_{\rm rw}$, for both $\hat{L}^{(\rm SK)}$ and $\hat{L}^{(\rm DM)}$, gives similar results as in Figures \ref{fig:Ln-1d-one-run} and \ref{fig:Ln-error-1d}.